 Sometimes, this work of sanctification is attributed simply to God.
 Paul says to the Thessalonians, "Now may the God of peace himself sanctify you completely, and may your whole spirit, soul, and body be kept blameless at the coming of our Lord Jesus Christ" (1 Thess.
 5:23).

-Living a holy life may involve experiencing significant breakthroughs through the work of the Holy Spirit, which are known as crisis experiences.
-Many Christians testify to achieving a higher level of purity after a specific act of faith, surrender, or rededication.
+Living a holy life may involve experiencing significant breakthroughs through the Holy Spirit's work, known as crisis experiences.
+Many Christians testify to achieving higher purity after a specific act of faith, surrender, or rededication.
 However, change generally takes place gradually as a process.
-The experience of the apostles at Pentecost is an excellent example of this.
+The apostles' experience at Pentecost is an excellent example of this.

 Martin Luther is credited with having described the growth of a Christian after conversion in this way: A person is rapidly declining in health because of a disease, and the doctors do not know its cause.
 Then, the doctors correctly diagnose the condition and prescribe the appropriate medicine.